EHealth: E-mental health

 E-mental health is frequently used to refer to internet based interventions and support for mental health conditions.
 However, it can also refer to the use of information and communication technologies that also includes the use of social media, landline and mobile phones.
-E-mental health services can include information; peer support services, computer and internet based programs, virtual applications and games as well as real time interaction with trained clinicians.
-Programs can also be delivered using telephones and interactive voice response (IVR).
+These services can range from providing information to offering peer support, computer-based programs, virtual applications, games, and real-time interaction with trained clinicians.
+Additionally, services can be delivered through telephones and interactive voice response (IVR).

-Mental disorders includes a range of conditions such as alcohol and drug use disorders, mood disorders such as depression, dementia and Alzheimer's disease, delusional disorders such as schizophrenia and anxiety disorders.
+Mental disorders, including alcohol and drug use disorders, mood disorders such as depression, dementia, schizophrenia, and anxiety disorders can all be addressed through e-mental health services.
 The majority of e-mental health interventions have focused on the treatment of depression and anxiety.
 There are also E-mental health programs available for other interventions such as smoking cessation, gambling, and post-disaster mental health.

 Advantages and disadvantages

 E-mental health has a number of advantages such as being low cost, easily accessible and providing anonymity to users.
 However, there are also a number of disadvantages such as concerns regarding treatment credibility, user privacy and confidentiality.
 Online security involves the implementation of appropriate safeguards to protect user privacy and confidentiality.
 This includes appropriate collection and handling of user data, the protection of data from unauthorized access and modification and the safe storage of data.
+Technical difficulties are another potential disadvantage.
+With almost all forms of technology, there will be unintended difficulties or malfunctions, which doesn't exclude tablets, computers, and wireless medical devices.
+Ehealth is also very dependent on the patient having functional Wi-Fi, which can be an issue that cannot be fixed without an expert.

-E-mental health has been gaining momentum in the academic research as well as practical arenas in a wide variety of disciplines such as psychology, clinical social work, family and marriage therapy, and mental health counseling.
+E-mental health has been gaining momentum in academic research as well as practical arenas in a wide variety of disciplines such as psychology, clinical social work, family and marriage therapy, and mental health counseling.
 Testifying to this momentum, the E-Mental Health movement has its own international organization, the International Society for Mental Health Online.
 However, e-Mental health implementation into clinical practice and healthcare systems remains limited and fragmented.